Note: This post contains affiliate links for products and services I’ve used.

 - content audits,

 - content marketing.

 We train individuals who want to become freelancers in SEO or those who want to start their own side businesses.
-We also train small business owners and their staff members in SEO.
 Anyone with a computer, Internet access, and a desire to increase their earning potential could learn SEO and start a side hustle in a week.

 Here is a list of the core plugins and services we used to create, launch, and market our first online course using WordPress.
 Just a reminder that there are affiliate links, so if you use the same products, we’ll receive a referral fee.
 Thank you!